Why we love it

 Perfectly positioned, beautifully made – Rookham View Lodge is the ideal spot to explore the West country, or just cosy up looking out on spectacular views

-Sabine and Winston, Paws & Stay guests
+Margaret, Paws & Stay guest

 What you'll love